CCBlueX/Documentation/md/scriptapi_v3/getting_started.md

 ### Creating a new module

 When registering a new module, some information must be provided, which is then displayed in LiquidBounce's GUIs.
 The required details include a name, a description, and a category under which the module should appear in the client's ClickGUI / TabGUI.
-For more information on supported details and a list of all available categories, click [here](#).
-TODO
+For more information on supported details and a list of all available categories, click [here](/docs/Script%20API/Creating%20Modules/Overview).

 Our module will be called *MyModule* and will belong to the *Misc* category.
 Add the following code to your script file to register it.